privacyguides/privacyguides.org/docs/encryption.en.md

         - [:fontawesome-brands-app-store-ios: App Store](https://apps.apple.com/us/app/cryptomator-2/id1560822163)
         - [:fontawesome-brands-github: Source](https://github.com/cryptomator)

-Cryptomator utilizes the AES encryption standard with a 256 bit key length (AES-256) to encrypt both files and filenames.
-Cryptomator cannot encrypt access, modification, and creation timestamps nor the number and size of files and folders.
+Cryptomator utilizes AES-256 encryption to encrypt both files and filenames.
+Cryptomator cannot encrypt some metadata such as access, modification, and creation timestamps, nor the number and size of files and folders.

 Some Cryptomator cryptographic libraries have been [audited](https://community.cryptomator.org/t/has-there-been-a-security-review-audit-of-cryptomator/44) by Cure53.
 The scope of the audited libraries include: [cryptolib](https://github.com/cryptomator/cryptolib), [cryptofs](https://github.com/cryptomator/cryptofs), [siv-mode](https://github.com/cryptomator/siv-mode) and [cryptomator-objc-cryptor](https://github.com/cryptomator/cryptomator-objc-cryptor).
 The audit did not extend to [cryptolib-swift](https://github.com/cryptomator/cryptolib-swift), which is a library used by Cryptomator for iOS.